Manu’s Menu

 Instructions

-1. Dissolve the yeast in the lukewarm water together with 1 tbsp of the sugar.
-Set it aside to activate.
+• Dissolve the yeast in the lukewarm water together with 1 tbsp of the sugar.
+Set it aside until the mixture becomes frothy.

-2. In the meantime, put the remaining sugar, flour, salt and lard in the bowl of an electric mixer fitted with a dough hook.
-Once the yeast and water mixture has become frothy, add it to the bowl.
-Knead well until you obtain a smooth and pliable dough.
+• In the meantime, put the remaining sugar, flour, salt, and lard into the bowl of an electric mixer fitted with a dough hook.
+Once the yeast mixture becomes frothy, add it to the bowl and knead until you obtain a smooth and pliable dough.

-3. Let it rise for 1 hour or until it doubles in size.
+• Cover the dough and let it rise for 1 hour, or until doubled in size.

-4. Divide the dough in 12 balls.
-Flatten them with a rolling pin.
-Place some Nutella in the centre of the dough circle.
-Then gather the edges and seal your bun.
-Put it upside down on a baking tray covered with baking paper.
+• Divide the dough into 12 balls.
+Flatten each one with a rolling pin and place some Nutella in the centre of each dough circle.
+Gather the edges together to seal the filling, then place the buns seam-side down on a baking tray lined with baking paper.

-7. Let the buns cool down completely, then dust with icing sugar and serve.
+• Let the buns cool completely, then dust with icing sugar and serve.

 « Walnut Roquefort Sables